Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models: Discussion

 \subsubsection{Possible Negative Implications}

-A more appealing and realistic imitation of handwritten text can lead to many risks, such as forgery of the last will or other sensitive documents.
+A more appealing and realistic imitation of handwritten text poses several risks, particularly in forgery of sensitive documents such as wills, contracts, or historical records.
+Beyond document fraud, such a model could be exploited for identity theft, or falsification of handwritten evidence.
+These risks underscore the importance of robust forensic tools to detect AI-generated handwriting.

 To counteract this, we make our approach and code publicly available to enable building countermeasures for these types of forgeries.
-There are already some initial works in this direction~\citep{carriere2023detection}.
+There are already some initial works in this direction \citep{carriere2023detection}.
+Further efforts in watermarking, authentication protocols, and forensic handwriting analysis could enhance security.